Virginia-Georgia Tech men's basketball game canceled due to positive COVID-19 test

 The Virginia men's basketball team's run in the ACC Tournament is over.
 Whether the Cavaliers' season is over remains to be seen.

-Friday's ACC Tournament semifinal game between UVa and Georgia Tech was cancelled due to a positive COVID-19 test within the Cavaliers' program.
-The ACC announced the cancellation of the game on Friday morning, less than 24 hours after Virginia's thrilling, last-second win over Syracuse in the ACC Tournament quarterfinals.
+Friday's ACC Tournament semifinal game between UVa and Georgia Tech was canceled due to a positive COVID-19 test within the Cavaliers' program.
+The ACC announced the cancellation of the game Friday morning, less than 24 hours after Virginia's thrilling, last-second win over Syracuse in the ACC Tournament quarterfinals.

 “We went from an exhilarating game-winning shot to beat Syracuse to a gut punch regarding the positive COVID-19 test within our program," Virginia coach Tony Bennett said in a statement.
 "I’m hurting for our players, especially our seniors.
 I told our young men they have every reason to be disappointed, but it is still very important how they choose to respond."

-Whether they have a chance to respond in the NCAA Tournament remains in question.
+Whether the Cavaliers have a chance to respond in the NCAA Tournament remains in question.
 To compete in the NCAA Tournament this season, all members of a program's traveling party must have seven consecutive negative COVID-19 tests before they can travel to Indiana, the site of this year's tournament.
-With the NCAA Tournament set to tip off next Friday, that could prove challenging for the Cavaliers.
+With the NCAA Tournament set to tip off March 19, that could prove challenging for the Cavaliers.

 "We are exhausting all options to participate in the NCAA Tournament,” Bennett said.

 One of those potential options could be to play with a limited roster in the NCAA Tournament.
-NCAA senior vice president of basketball Dan Gavitt said recently that as long as a team has five healthy players, it can compete in the NCAA Tournament.
+The NCAA's senior vice president of basketball, Dan Gavitt, said recently that as long as a team has five healthy players, it can compete in the NCAA Tournament.

-Whether Virginia would have enough players to compete in the NCAA Tournament following the completion of contact tracing from the most recent positive COVID-19 test was not immediately clear.
+Whether Virginia would have enough players to compete in the Big Dance following the completion of contact tracing from the most recent positive COVID-19 test was not immediately clear.

 In a statement, Virginia athletics director Carla Williams said the school is "in communication with the appropriate officials regarding our participation” in the NCAA Tournament.